 - News coverage of UVA and the Health System

-- Photos and short introductions of employees — this could be a regular feature, like “Medical Monday”
+- Photos and short introductions of team members — this could be a regular feature, like “Medical Monday”

-- Photos and video of employees at events like the Health System Week picnic or a fundraising walk
+- Photos and video of team members at events like the Health System Week picnic or a fundraising walk

 - Industry news, when relevant to your audience